leighirving/bank-marketing/README.md

 10 - day_of_week: last contact day of the week (categorical: 'mon','tue','wed','thu','fri')

 11 - duration: last contact duration, in seconds (numeric).
-Important note: this attribute highly affects the output target (e.g., if duration=0 then y='no').
-Yet, the duration is not known before a call is performed.
-Also, after the end of the call y is obviously known.
-Thus, this input should only be included for benchmark purposes and should be discarded if the intention is to have a realistic predictive model.

 **other attributes:**